ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 The complete comments.js.jsx can be found here: [https://gist.github.com/ricn/678fff7f0f7749e15080](https://gist.github.com/ricn/678fff7f0f7749e15080)

-#### Conclusions
+#### Congrats!

-Compared to another solutions, you won't spend much time learning React.
-You should really give it a shot in your project.
+You have just built a comment box in a few simple steps using Rails as the backend.

-If you look for more information on React, check out official docs and sign-up for our newsletter below.
-We are going to write more about React.js
+If you look for more information on React, check out [official docs](http://facebook.github.io/react/docs/getting-started.html).